aws-ia/taskcat/README.md

 }]
 ```

-#### More information on Auto-generated stack inputs
+#### More information on `taskcat runtime injection`

 ### (Passwords)
-Value that matches the following pattern will be replaced
+Value that matches the following pattern will be replaced:

- * Parameters must start with $[
+ * All runtime injection parameters must start with `$[`
- * Parameters must end with ]
+ * Parameters must end with` ]`

- * genpass in invoked when taskcat_genpass_X is found
+To generate a random 8 character alpha-numeric password for testing use $[taskcat_genpass_8] as the value in the json input file
+ * The number (8) in the injection string tells Taskcat you want a password that character long.
- * X is length of the string
+ * Changing the 8 to 12 would result in a 12 character string

 (Optionally - you can specify the type of password by adding A or S)